 On October 17, 2022, the Company sold Fiserv Costa Rica, S.A. and its Systems Integration Services ("SIS") operations, which provides information technology engineering services in the U.S. and India, to a single buyer, for an aggregate sales price of \$49 million.
-The Company recognized a pre-tax gain of \$44 million on the sales, recorded within net gain on sale of businesses and other assets, with a related tax expense of \$8 million recorded within the income tax provision, in the consolidated statement of income for the year ended December 31, 2022.
-The Company recognized a pre-tax loss of \$3 million, recorded within net loss (gain) on sale of businesses and other assets in the six months ended June 30, 2023, associated with final working capital adjustments related to the disposition of Fiserv Costa Rica, S.A.
+The Company recognized a pre-tax gain of \$44 million on the sales, recorded within net (gain) loss on sale of businesses and other assets, with a related tax expense of \$8 million recorded within the income tax provision, in the consolidated statement of income for the year ended December 31, 2022.
+The Company recognized a pre-tax loss of \$3 million, recorded within net (gain) loss on sale of businesses and other assets during the nine months ended September 30, 2023, associated with final working capital adjustments related to the disposition of Fiserv Costa Rica, S.A.
 Fiserv Costa Rica, S.A. and SIS were reported primarily within the Fintech segment.